 So, if God didn't/doesn't need us and creating us brings God no additional value, then why would God put forth the effort to create us and our world?
 Two reasons: love and perfection.

-The highest forms of love are practiced when it is showered upon the object of that love.
 When God chose to create us, despite knowing our humanity will keep us from achieving perfection, despite knowing that we will be forever prioritizing things higher than Him, He demonstrated what love truly is.
-In other words, God chose to shower His grace on those who don't deserve it, even though it will deliver Him no value.
-God's demonstration of love, grace and mercy stands without parallel as both a blessing and an example to us, his beloved.
+In other words, God purposely chose to shower His grace on those who don't deserve it, even though it will deliver Him no value.
+This demonstration of God's love, grace and mercy stands without parallel as both a blessing and an example to us.

-But in His love He desired reciprocal love, not for his sake, but for ours.
+unrequited vs. reciprocal: What God also knew, is that only requited love is truly perfect. requires not only the giver to give, but the receiver to receive.
+Because being the object of someone's love But for that in His love He desired reciprocal love, not for his sake, but for ours.
 Even though God does not need us, He is still intensely interested in our wellbeing.
 He deeply and tenderly loves us—not because He has to (out of need), but because He chooses to (out of love).
 There is no question that our seeking and discovering God and his His love makes us better people.

 a God who so loves mankind whom He created that He gives them a beautiful paradise to live in, gives them authority over creation, grants them freedom (setting them only one restriction) and most importantly of all spends time with them, communing regularly with Adam and Eve in the cool of the day.
 God created us in His likeness because God wanted communion with man, fellowship with man.
 In other words God created man first and foremost to have a relationship with Him.